tobiscode/disstans/docs/_sources/tutorials/tutorial_3.rst.txt

 [riel14]_ solves the problem by alternating between a station-specific solution, and a step where the parameter weights of each L1-regularized problems are gathered, compared, and updated based on a weighting scheme.
-In disstans, this is handled by the :class:`~disstans.solvers.SpatialSolver` class, where more information about its algorithm can be found.
+In DISSTANS, this is handled by the :class:`~disstans.solvers.SpatialSolver` class, where more information about its algorithm can be found.
 In this tutorial, we just want to show how it is used and how it can improve the quality of the fit.